Are you lacking joy as a mother?

-Yesterday I shared the 3 things that often steal my joy.
-While thinking about the many times when I have lost my joy, it made me stop and think about the effects my lack of joy has on my children, and I asked myself these two questions.
+So how do stay at home moms cope?
+While thinking about the many times when I have lost my joy, it made me stop and think about the effects my lack of joy has had on my children.
+We are not the only ones who can struggle when we are lacking joy as moms.
+As you process through it, I believe it’s important to ask ourselves these two questions.

 HOW DOES MY LACK OF JOY AFFECT MY CHILDREN?